Proclamation 10043

 Proclamation 10043 is a presidential proclamation signed by Donald Trump, the 45th US president, on May 29, 2020, in order to prohibit students in the People's Republic of China associated with the People's Liberation Army from obtaining F visas or J visas.

 Effect

 As was reported by Reuters in Sep 2020, visas of more than 1,000 Chinese students had been canceled.
-In June 2021, a survey of 310 students showed that most of students who had been rejected studied at one of the following eight universities:
+In June 2021, a survey of 310 students showed that most of students who had been rejected studied at one of the following seven universities: